 Green serves as president, managing director, and mine manager.
 The rest of the initial board includes James J. Biggar, as vice-president and treasurer; and Gene Wilson Biggar, F.M.
 Chastek and George J. Reiling as directors.
 Charles H. Stolz is ex-officio secretary while Cecil R. Thomas is later named assistant secretary.
 All are from Spokane except Gene Biggar, who lives in Nelson.

 The company is a family affair.
 James and Gene Biggar are Green’s stepfather and stepbrother respectively.
-The Biggar family has previously been involved with the mine, for L.H.
-Biggar (exactly relation unknown) was manager in the early 1920s.
+Curiously, an L.H.
+Biggar was manager of the Ottawa in the early 1920s, yet he seems to have been no relation.

 They begin selling shares (by mid-1936 there are said to be 350 stockholders, nearly all from Spokane and area) and announce plans to build a mill able to handle 100 to 125 tons per day, at a cost of $50,000 (nearly $1 million today).
 It will be designed so that capacity can be increased to 250 tons daily if need be.
 (The ad seen here is from the Spokesman Review of Jan.
 26, 1936.)